 If in doubt, or if you would prefer to talk to someone independent of your church, you are always welcome to contact the CPU on 02 9690 9325 or firstname.lastname@example.org – the CPU is here to help.

-Top-up training in Breaking the Silence is required on an annual basis for all those is leadership and who work with children and young people.
+Breaking the Silence Top-Up Training is required in the years between completing the triennial Foundations course, for all those is leadership and who work with children and young people.

 This is typically done at the beginning of the year when the new year’s children and youth programs are starting up.